 Loneliness in older people is a national epidemic - and the impacts are felt no harder than during the Christmas period when it's estimated that almost one million over 65s will spend significant periods of the festive season alone (Age UK, 2017).
 For these people, Christmas really isn't the most wonderful time of the year.

 However, with your help, we can reduce loneliness and isolation for older people.

 MHA’s Live at Home schemes offer social contact and support to more than 10,300 older people across the UK who might otherwise be living in isolation, at Christmas and all year round.

-The schemes offers a wonderful lifeline from social isolation by providing a wide variety of events and activities aimed to combat loneliness in later life and encourage new friendships and connections to flourish - an essential community service considering that those aged over 75-years-old have no meaningful contact for 80% of the week (MHA, 2017).
+The schemes provide a wonderful lifeline from social isolation by offering a wide variety of events and activities aimed to combat loneliness in later life and encourage new friendships and connections to flourish - an essential community service considering that those aged over 75-years-old have no meaningful contact for 80% of the week (MHA, 2017).

 For 76-year-old Marian, joining her local scheme helped her move forwards after losing her husband and moving to a new area.

 With your Good Deed, together, we can give the gift of a happier Christmas to even more older people at risk of isolation.
 People like Marian.
 From just £3, you could make a huge difference.